Sutolix/Calculator/README.md

 #### Details:

 - Key sound (can be activated by double-clicking the AC key.
-To disable it, double-click the same button again).
+To disable it, double-click the same key again).
 - Copy the number on the display from the "Ctrl + C" command on the keyboard.
 - Paste outside numbers from the "Ctrl + V" command on the keyboard.
 - Numbers with more than 10 digits are not allowed.